Treating Metastatic Spinal Tumors with the targeted Radiofrequency Ablation (t-RFA) Procedure

 Providing fast and lasting relief from painful metastatic spinal lesions is now possible with minimally invasive targeted radiofrequency ablation (t-RFA) procedure.

 The t-RFA procedure offers dramatic improvements in the palliative treatment of metastatic spinal tumors.
-Conventional methods can take weeks and require multiple treatments to achieve meaningful pain reductions.
-By comparison, t-RFA procedures have been shown to provide patients with meaningful pain relief that is both rapid and durable.
+Conventional methods can take weeks and require multiple treatments to achieve meaningful pain reduction.
+By comparison, t-RFA has been clinically shown to provide patients with meaningful pain relief that is both rapid and durable.

 Unlike patients treated with conventional radiation therapy, those patients who undergo a t-RFA procedure to treat metastatic spinal tumors may not need to delay systemic and primary cancer treatment regimens.